sumeetpalsingh/sumeetpalsingh.github.io/_pages/meetings.md

 10x Genomics is kindly sponsering a **_Grant Program_**, with the aim of generating pilot data for grant application for 10x Genomics users and non-users.
 The grant program involves and **_Abstract competition_**.
 The prizes are as follows:

-**1st**: 4 samples kit provided by 10x Genomics to the Lab on applications that the Lab has been trained on (100% discount - FREE).
+**1st**: 4 samples kit provided by 10x Genomics (100% discount - FREE).
 Winner covers sequencing cost.

 **2nd**: 50% discount